 This post continues our review of Gal Holiday and the Honky Tonk Revue’s new album; Lost and Found.
-It discusses four of the songs on the album that include morality tales, Desert Disco, Loose Diamonds, Someone Like You and Treat You Better and concludes that Vanessa Niemann’s songs outline a variety of male characters: some loving, some not so giving, some that might run away and some that are less than gentlemanly.
+It discusses four of the songs on the album that include morality tales, Desert Disco (R. Cangelosi), Loose Diamonds (J. Mathis), Someone Like You (V. Niemann) and Treat You Better (J. LeCuyer) and concludes that Vanessa Niemann’s songs outline a variety of male characters: some loving, some not so giving, some that might run away and some that are less than gentlemanly.

 Desert Disco, Loose Diamonds, Someone Like You and Treat You Better